mtutusaus/I-V_curve_acquisition_automation/README.md

 The scripts are intended to be used as follows:
 1. [`Tj_heating-period_measurement`](Tj_heating-period_measurement.py): The hot plate used to set the junction temperature has a settling time of 15 minutes, this script performs a measurement of the internal junction temperature of the DUT through the calibrated offline TSEP every second, and records everything into a txt file.
 It is not mandatory to use, but recommended to not exceed the heating time, specially at high temperatures as it may degrade the device under test.
 2. [`Tj_single_measurement`](Tj_single_measurement.py): Performs 10 consecutive junction temperature measurements and returns the mean value.
 This would be the junction temperature the device is when measuring the I-V curves.
 3. [`I-V_measurement`](I-V_measurement.py): Performs any number of consecutive I-V curves at specific conditions, saves all the curve files separately on the provided location.
+Computes the mean of all measurements and saves it into a separate folder within the same directory.
+4. [`I-V single`](I-V_single.py): Performs any number of consecutive single measurements at specific conditions, saves all the curve files separately on the provided location.
+Computes the mean of all measurements and saves it into a separate folder within the same directory.
 ---
 ## **License**
 This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).